 Truweight offers you a personal dietician along with a range of Super Foods which are dense in nutrients and help you in improving your health parameters.

 Some of our key principles for PCOS management are:

 Some of Truweight’s foods that help in PCOS management are:

 - Healthy carbohydrates like foxtail millet, kuro millet, amaranth, quinoa & so on

 - Hibiscus tea which is rich in antioxidants

 - PCOS is the most common type of endocrine disorder occurring in women.

-- It is characterised by insulin resistance, obesity or excessive body weight gain, dyslipidaemia, obstructive sleep apnea.
+- It is characterized by insulin resistance, obesity or excessive weight gain, dyslipidemia and obstructive sleep apnea.